 - Financial intermediaries and custodians

-We conduct proportionate due diligence on third parties with whom we engage.
-This includes reviewing the nature of their business and operations, their geographic footprint, and any publicly available information that may indicate elevated modern slavery risk.
-For higher-risk relationships, we may request additional information, including evidence of their own modern slavery policies and controls.
+We conduct proportionate due diligence on third parties with whom we engage, having regard to the nature of their business, their geographic footprint, and any indicators of elevated risk.
+For higher-risk relationships, we may request additional information, including evidence of the counterparty’s own modern slavery controls.

-As part of our investment evaluation process, we consider human rights and labour standards where material to the risk profile of an investee company.
-This is particularly relevant for businesses operating in sectors or geographies with known risks of forced labour or exploitative working conditions.
-We engage with management teams on these issues and expect portfolio companies to adopt and maintain appropriate policies.
+As part of our investment evaluation process, we consider human rights and labour standards where material to the risk profile of a prospective investee company.
+This is particularly relevant for businesses operating in sectors or geographies with known risks of exploitative working conditions.
+We engage with management teams on these matters and expect portfolio companies to adopt appropriate policies.

-We assess the risk of modern slavery in our operations and supply chain having regard to:
+We assess the risk of modern slavery in our operations and supply chain by reference to:

 - The sector and industry in which counterparties operate

-- The geographic locations in which work is performed or goods are sourced
+- The geographic locations in which work is performed or services are delivered

 - The size, structure, and governance of the counterparty

-On the basis of this assessment, we consider the risk of modern slavery in QantX Ltd’s direct operations and immediate supply chain to be low.
-We will nevertheless continue to apply appropriate vigilance and update our assessment as our activities and supply chain evolve.
+On the basis of this assessment, we consider the risk of modern slavery in the Company’s direct operations and immediate supply chain to be low.
+Our principal suppliers are UK-based professional services firms subject to their own regulatory and professional obligations.
+We will continue to apply appropriate vigilance and update our assessment as our activities and supply chain evolve.

-All employees and relevant personnel are expected to familiarise themselves with this policy.
-We provide appropriate guidance on recognising the signs of modern slavery and the steps to take if a concern is identified.
-Awareness of modern slavery risks forms part of our induction process for new staff and is reinforced periodically.
+All employees and relevant personnel are expected to familiarise themselves with the Company’s Modern Slavery and Human Trafficking Policy.
+The Company provides guidance on recognising the signs of modern slavery and the steps to take if a concern is identified.
+Awareness of modern slavery risks forms part of the induction process for new staff.

 RISK SUMMARY – NMPI